neilbacon/esp32_battery/README.md

 # Battery Powered IoT Devices

 ## Goal

-To build ESP32 based IoT devices that run as long as possible on a battery.
+1. To build [ESP32](http://esp32.net/) based IoT devices for [Home Assistant (HA)](https://www.home-assistant.io/), that run as long as possible on a battery.
+2. To get as close as possible to the responsiveness of battery powered Z-Wave binary sensors such as my [AEON Labs, MultiSensor 6](https://aeotec.com/aeotec.com/z-wave-sensor/index.html), model ZW100, Firmware: 1.10, which can run for months off batteries and update a motion sensor in HA UI in about 1s.

 ## Introduction

-Having the ESP32 in deep sleep mode most of the time and paying attention to the power draw of any components still powered in this mode seems like a good place to start.
+Having the ESP32 in deep sleep mode most of the time and paying attention to the power draw of any components still powered in this mode seems like a good place to start, but responsiveness from deep sleep is an issue.

 [Guide to Reduce the ESP32 Power Consumption by 95%](https://diyi0t.com/reduce-the-esp32-power-consumption/) shows that of the boards tested, DFRobot's FireBeetle has the lowest deep sleep power draw.
 It also has a connector and charger (from USB power) for a 3.7V Lipoly battery.

 We are using [Home Assistant (HA)](https://www.home-assistant.io/) as the IoT hub/controller/user interface and generate firmware with:

- - [ESPHome](https://esphome.io/) for IoT using Wifi; and
+ - [ESPHome](https://esphome.io/) for IoT firmware using Wifi; and
- - [Arduino IDE](https://www.arduino.cc/en/Main/Software_) for IoT firmware using Bluetooth LE (without WiFi).
+ - [Arduino IDE](https://www.arduino.cc/en/Main/Software_) for IoT firmware using [Bluetooth LE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) (without WiFi).

 ## Experiment 1